FHOOEAIST/aist-kube/cuda-on-kube/README.md

 ### templates/webdav.yaml

-This definition defines the webdav pod, to access the data directory form your local pc.
+This definition defines the webdav pod, to access the data directory from your local pc.

 ## service